Dependency injection and the IoC container

 You can type-hint and inject only classes inside other classes.
 Since TypeScript types and interfaces are removed at compile time and are not visible to the runtime code, there is no way for the container to resolve them.

 If a class has other dependencies like configuration objects that cannot be auto-resolved, you must register the class as a binding within the container.
-We'll cover bindings in the intermediate section.
+We'll cover bindings later in this guide.

 Which classes support dependency injection